mikhaildruzhinin/secrets/README.md

 # secrets

 This is a HTTP service for creating one-time secrets similar to [this one](https://onetimesecret.com/).
 It allow you to create secrets, set code phrases for them and generates secret keys that lets you read the secret once.
-I used [FastAPI](https://fastapi.tiangolo.com/) framework to build the app.
+I used [FastAPI](https://fastapi.tiangolo.com/) framework to build the app and [pytest](https://docs.pytest.org/) for the tests.

 ### How to install